ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/storage/customizing-raven-data-files-locations.markdown

 {NOTE/}

 {NOTE: }
-#### Script - Point Indexes to a different location
+#### Script example - Point Indexes to different location

-The following example shows a bash script.
+The following bash script example will point the Indexes data to a new location.
-The script is invoked per each directory that RavenDB creates.

 If the environment type is other than 'Database' the script will exit.
-Else, the script will soft link a new location for the `Indexes` directory.
+Else, the script will create a soft link for the `Indexes` directory.

-The Indexes directory will continue to reside under the Database directory (See [Directory Structure](../../server/storage/directory-structure)).
+After the script is run, the Indexes link will reside under the Database directory (See [Directory Structure](../../server/storage/directory-structure)).
-However, after the script is run, the Indexes directory will point to the new location where all indexes' data will be written.
+The link will point to the new location set by variable $INDEXES_TARGET_DIR_NAME where all indexes' data will be written.

 {CODE-BLOCK:bash}
 #!/bin/bash